awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_esp32-s2.md

    + `eWiFiSecurityWPA` \(WPA security\)
    + `eWiFiSecurityWPA2` \(WPA2 security\)

 1. If you're running macOS or Linux, open a terminal prompt\.
-If you're running Windows, open the `mingw32.exe` file\.
+If you're running Windows, open the "ESP\-IDF 4\.x CMD" or "Command" app\.

 1. Navigate to the `freertos/tools/aws_config_quick_start` directory and run